 I am not a lawyer, but my reactions.

 - This basically amounts to the words/signs being against government representatives.
+Basically, you can’t criticize the government, ministers, public officials…. the short summary is dissent is now illegal.

 - This seems very magnanimous of them with all the nice promotion by organized trolls, but the fact is that it is rather sinister that legal process to address problems gets covered under a law for sedition to begin with, and then you actually don’t have a categoric endorsement of your right to engage the system, you have it as long as you don’t demean the government or create dislike for it.
 It is actually taking a right you had without restrictions, magnanimously handing it back to you with restrictions, and then promoting the hell out of it because they gave it back at all.